Sibylla of Jerusalem: Childhood

 Sibylla was the elder of the two children of the count of Jaffa and Ascalon, Amalric, and his first wife, Agnes of Courtenay.
 Sibylla was born between 1157, when her parents married, and 1161, when her younger brother, Baldwin, was born.
-On her father's side, Sibylla was the niece of the then-reigning king of Jerusalem, Baldwin III, and granddaughter of Queen Melisende, the first female ruler of the Kingdom of Jerusalem.
+Her paternal uncle was the then-reigning king of Jerusalem, Baldwin III, and her paternal grandmother was Queen Melisende, the first female ruler of the Kingdom of Jerusalem.
 The ruling class of the kingdom and other crusader states, called the Franks, were French-speaking Catholics who had arrived in the Levant from Western Europe and remained Western in culture.
 Sibylla was named after the countess of Flanders, her father's half-sister and her godmother.